Disagreements on cyber risk East-West "Cold War"

 Already, Western officials and academics involved in talks say discussions on cyber between East and West have become much more difficult and more complex than on any other issue.

-A November London conference organized by British Foreign Secretary William Hague was supposed to kickstart progress towards global consensus.
-But if anything, it looks to have simply exacerbated the differences.
-A follow-up conference in Budapest later this year could be similar, some fear.

-"The London conference did seem to show a "non-flexible" attitude from both the West and East," says Tony Dyhouse, a leading cyber security specialist for UK defense firm Quinetiq.
-"Dare we coin the term "Cyber Cold War?""
+"The London conference did seem to show a "non-flexible" attitude from both the West and East," says Tony Dyhouse, a leading cyber security specialist for UK defence firm Quinetiq.
+"Dare we coin the term "Cyber Cold War"?"

 INTELLECTUAL PROPERTY THEFT